darksideoftheshmoo/cellID-linux/README.md

 These dependencies can also be satisfied in Arch Linux, sorry for not providing detailed instructions.

+Build tools: `sudo pacman -S automake autoconf libtool`

-`sudo pacman -S automake autoconf libtool openlibm glib2 libtiff`
+Library dependencies: `sudo pacman -S openlibm glib2 libtiff`

 Once upon a time openlibm was in the AUR, and the rest were provided by standard repos.

-If this comes to pass once again, try: `aurman -S openlibm` OR `yay -S openlibm`
+If this comes to pass once again, try: `aurman -S openlibm` OR `yay -S openlibm`.

 ### macOS
 It may be necessary to install Apple's Command Line Tools for Cell-ID to compile successfully.
 Try the instructions below, and if you are unable to compile, install Command Line Tools and try again.